OndrejValla/TALENTED-PEOPLE/README.md

 ### Features left to implement

 * Contact Form
-* Uploading image files, directly from the PC or Mobile Phone
+* Uploading image files, directly from the PC or Mobile Phone, if possible.
 * Add the favorite Photographer or the Model to the Favourite list displayed as a favorite group in profile.html